What Is a CDP?

 Data is a company’s most valuable resource.
 As such, it’s driving business like never before.
 Companies that gather and control accurate customer data can explore targeted and effective marketing efforts.
 Thus, helping them position the right products in front of the right consumers.
 Customer Data Platforms (CDPs) are at the cutting edge of delivering the right messaging to the right customer, but what is a CDP?

-A CDP operates behind the scenes, providing four key functions: data collection, customer profile unification, data segmentation, and data orchestration.
-Allowing marketing teams to end up with customer profiles that are both accurate and comprehensive.
+A customer data platform (CDP) at its very core is martech software that creates a unified view of your customer data across various systems into a single place.
+This unification makes data accessible throughout the entire organization.
+The beauty in a CDP is that it operates behind the scenes, providing three key functions: customer data management, unification, and activation.
+Resulting in marketing teams to end up with customer profiles that are both accurate and comprehensive.
 Which in turn, attracts customers and inspires them to buy.

 Selling opportunities can be fleeting.
 Customers come and go.
 Therefore, marketing teams need access to their customer data, wherever it is stored, at the precise moment when it will be most helpful.

 Having data available at your fingertips helps develop higher degrees of personalization.
 Additionally, this type of personalization drives engagement and helps drive customer loyalty.
 Lastly, this engagement inspires your customers to seek out the products presented by this level of data-driven marketing.

 The real secret sauce is a CDP that integrates with your existing tech stack.
 A CDP can provide the right data to the right customer at the right time.
 The best CDP solutions can also provide broad integration.
 Your existing CRM or ERP platforms can stay in place, and customer support systems can perform better.
 Now that we better understand “what is a CDP,” let’s look at how it works.